Omniwallet/docs/BusinessPlan.md

 AKA 20 second pitch to Mastercoiners

-[Omniwallet](https://github.com/mastercoin-MSC/omniwallet) is be the best, free, open source, secure, multi-currency wallet there is.
+[Omniwallet](https://github.com/mastercoin-MSC/omniwallet) is the best, free, open source, secure, multi-currency wallet there is.
 It should grow to support all major digital currencies, and allow people to fork it and add their own currencies via a module system.

 This is valuable because it answers a real pain.
 The site will attract millions of users and there are ways to monetize on that (see below).